Osprey Aether 70

 Hip Belt:IsoForm CM™ Hipbelts provide custom, heat molded fit in multiple sizes and gender specific cuts

-Hydration Bladder Included:no
+Hydration Bladder Included:Not Included

 Hydration Compatible:A backpanel sleeve with hanger holds 3-liter and smaller hydration reservoirs.
 Route the hose out the slot on either side of the pack.